Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Impossibility Results for Strict Hypergraph Homophily

-\paragraph{Theorem 1} Consider a hypergraph with two node class labels and hyperedges of size $k$. \begin{itemize}[itemsep = 0pt] \item If $k$ is odd, it is impossible for both classes to simultaneously exhibit majority homophily, or for both classes to simultaneously exhibit monotonic homophily. \item If $k$ is even, it is impossible for both classes to exhibit majority homophily if additionally $\h_{k/2}(X) > \bs_{k/2}(X)$ for one of the classes $X$. \item If $k$ is even, it is impossible for both classes to exhibit monotonic homophily if additionally $\h_t(X) / \bs_t(X) > \h_{t-1}(X) / \bs_{t-1}(X) $ for at least one class $X$ when $t = k/2$. \end{itemize}
+Next we turn to extremal results for majority homophily. \begin{theorem} Let $H = (V,E)$ be a two-class $k$-uniform hypergraph and $\{\bs_i(X)\colon i\in [k], X \in \{A,B\} \}$ be realizable baseline scores. \begin{itemize}[itemsep = 0pt] \item If $k$ is odd, it is impossible for both classes to simultaneously exhibit strict majority homophily. \item If $k$ is even, it is impossible for both classes to exhibit strict majority homophily if additionally $\h_{k/2}(X) > \bs_{k/2}(X)$ for one of the classes $X \in \{A,B\}$. \end{itemize} \end{theorem} Although our results for strict majority homophily closely mirror our results for strict monotonic homophily, Theorem~\ref{thm:majorityimpossible} is significantly more challenging to show and requires a different and more in-depth proof technique.
+A full proof is provided in the appendix.
+We provide a detailed proof sketch of the result for odd values of $k$.
+The same overall strategy yields the result for even $k$.